midoBB/Readeck/src/docs/src/en/bookmark.md

 On the bookmark sidebar, you can perform actions.

-### Favourite
+### Favorite

-This toggles the favourite status of the bookmark.
+This toggles the favorite status of the bookmark.

 ### Archive